How much money can a new boiler really save me?

 Annual Energy Savings Breakdown

 Energy saving costs are dependent on a number of factors, primarily the age and efficiency of your current boiler as well as the type of fuel that is used to heat your home.
 Additionally, energy prices vary throughout the country and this will have an effect on the overall savings that a new A-rated boiler provides.
-Below is a breakdown of the projected savings when comparing lower grade systems:
+Below is a breakdown of the projected savings from Energy Saving Trust when comparing lower grade systems:

 |Property Type||Grade G Boiler (under 70% efficient)||Grade F Boiler (70-74% efficient)||Grade E Boiler (74-78% efficient)||Grade D Boiler (78-82% efficient)|